Non-Resident Hunting in B.C.

-- Is not a B.C. resident but who is a Canadian citizen or a permanent resident of Canada
+- Is not a B.C. resident but who is a Canadian citizen or a permanent resident of Canada; OR

-- Is not a B.C. resident but whose only or primary residence is in Canada and has resided in Canada for the 12 month period immediately before doing a thing under the Act
+- Is not a B.C. resident, but whose only or primary residence is in Canada, and has resided in Canada for the 12 month period immediately before making an application under the Act or doing another thing relevant to the operation of the Act.

 A non-resident alien means a person who is neither a B.C. resident nor a non-resident.

-Guide outfitters employ assistant guides to assist in providing guiding services.
+A guide outfitter is licensed to guide resident and non-resident hunters in an exclusive guide area with clearly defined and legally described boundaries.
+Guide outfitters can also employ assistant guides to assist in providing guiding services.
 Guide outfitters set their own guiding fees.

 It is suggested that you contact several guide outfitters in the area of your choice to obtain full particulars regarding: